Lumavate-Team/documentation/docs/3-CLI.rst

      .. code-block:: bash

-         $ Env Name: <<name of environment in CLI>>
+         $ Env Name: <<What you want to name the environment>>
            App: <<environment Url>>
            Token: <<environment token>>
            Audience: <<envitoment audience>>
            Client id: <<user clientId>>
            Client secret: <<user clientSecret>>

   #.
-The CLI should return the following with the env name you specified listed with the other environments showing that the new environment has been created.
+The CLI should return the following with the env name you specified listed with any other environments you have setup.
 Continue on to :ref:`Setting up Profiles <Provisioning Profiles>`.

      .. code-block:: bash